SpeciationBehaviour/neural_genes_heliconius/plots_fig1_suppl_fig_1.md

 invisible(dev.off())
 ```

-Show png we just made
+Look at png we just made
 ```{r,fig.width=8.4, fig.height=7}
 fig1<-readPNG("Figure1.png")
 grid.raster(fig1)
 ```

-For completeness, we also show here the estimators for backcross-to-*cydno* males independent of their genotype:
+For completeness, we look at the estimators for backcross-to-*cydno* males independent of their genotype:

 ```{r}
 cyd_BC<-estimator_table_1[[4]]